 You can simply boil the chicken liver to prepare it for your cat.
 Boil it in a large pan of water and do not add any seasoning or other ingredients.

 Cut, chop, or even grate the chicken liver for your food.
 Adding grated chicken liver to dry food can help increase the protein-to-carbohydrate ratio of your cat’s meal.

-You can even use the broth that was created during cooking to add a little extra flavor to your cat’s dinner.
+You can even use the broth that was created during cooking to add a little extra flavor and moisture to your cat’s dinner.